oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 * **Batch**: Operations that are designed to be executed _once_ on the current state of the datastore.
 Here are some examples:

   * Count the number of models in the datastore.
-  * Update the StringProperty values of all models with a specific kind.
+  * Update a property across all models.
   * Validate the relationships between models.

 * **Continuous**: Operations that are designed to run _indefinitely_ by reacting to updates to the datastore.
 Here are some examples: